 C’est son chapeau.

-[The pronoun here is female but as you can see with the gender of ‘hat’ the possessive adjective changed to masculine.]
+[The pronoun here is female but as you can see with the gender of the word ‘hat’ the possessive adjective changed to masculine.]

 - This is their hat.